Pruning and trimming: the basics

 Every now and then, your plant may develop a leaf that isn't green--maybe it's yellow, maybe it's brown, maybe it just doesn't look great, or maybe a branch was accidentally bumped and is now snapped and hanging there sadly.
 What to do?

-We recommend that if you're going to have a houseplant or two in your life, you invest in a good pair of pruning shears--they look like the ones in the picture, and there are lots of different brands.
+We recommend that if you're going to have a houseplant or two in your life, you should invest in a good pair of pruning shears--they look like the ones in the picture!
 When you have to prune your plant, you want to use the cleanest, sharpest cutting implement you can get, and clean pruners are the best.

-Before cutting anything, wipe the blades of your pruners with isopropyl alcohol, to remove any residue, or potential infectious agents--it's easy to pass fungus or pest issues from plant to plant using dirty pruners.
+Before cutting anything, wipe the blades of your pruners with isopropyl alcohol, to remove any residue or potential infectious agents.
+It is unfortunately very easy to pass fungus or pest issues from plant to plant by using dirty pruners.

 If you have a snake plant with a "floppy" leaf, instead of cutting it off at the soil level, try this trick.
 Take the tip of the leaf and tear it vertically down the length of the leaf into two pieces--it will tear easily, and when it gets to the bottom/soil level, the two piece should peel away from the rhizome without leaving a stump or stub.

 If you want some professional help, we offer house call services to tackle your big pruning challenges or to diagnose an issue.
 Feel free to reach out--we'd love to help you keep your plant friend looking and feeling great!

 We’re Here to Help

 If you have a specific question about your plant, email us at: